git-pull/tao-of-tmux/manuscript/06-window.md

 layouts via outputting the `window_layout` template variable.

 If you are in a tmux session, you'll always have at least one window open, and you'll be in it.
-And within that window will be a shell, or "pane".
-When all the panes close, the window closes too!
+And within the window will be 1 shell, or "pane".
+When all the panes close, the window closes too.
 In the next chapter, we'll go deeper into panes.